Public Facilities & Infrastructure

 - Address community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community for which other funding is not available

-PROGRAM YEAR 2021 FUNDING AVAILABILITY
+PROGRAM YEAR FUNDING AVAILABILITY (2022 FUNDING NOTICE AVAILABLE IN SPRING 2022)

 HOW TO APPLY